Frequently Asked Questions

 Is Fresno Pacific University an accredited University?

 Yes.
-Fresno Pacific University is accredited by the Commission for Senior Colleges and Universities of the Western Association of Schools and Colleges (WASC) and is authorized to offer coursework through the Office of Continuing Education.
+Fresno Pacific University is accredited by the Commission for Senior Colleges and Universities of the WASC Senior College and University Commission (WSCUC) and is authorized to offer coursework through the Office of Continuing Education.

 When can I enroll in an independent study course?